-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,050 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400.00 in covered drugs during the covered year.

 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
-Chapter 2 explains how to contact CMS.